ameyanator/ameyanator.github.io/_posts/2018-11-8-Goldman-Sachs-Interview-Experience.md

 The interview experience was fine for me.
 The interviewers were mostly friendly and the company made the decisions on all the previous interviews and not just one which can go bad for anyone.

-Finally 7 students were selected for Internships.
+Finally, 7 students were selected for Internships.

 Here is the [question][4] that was aked in the coding round of the Placements.